Seaford railway station (England)

 Seaford railway station is in Seaford, East Sussex, England.
 It is the terminus of the Seaford branch line of the East Coastway line, 58 mi 77 chain measured from London Bridge.
-The line to the station has been reduced to a single track and only one platform remains in use (previously two), though it is still numbered "platform 2".
+The line to the station has been reduced to a single track and only one platform remains in use (previously two), though it is still numbered platform 2.
 Platform 1 is still visible but the track has been removed.

 Train services from the station are provided by Southern.

-The London, Brighton and South Coast Railway opened Seaford station on 1 June 1864.
+The London, Brighton & South Coast Railway opened Seaford station on 1 June 1864.
 It was designed as a through station for a proposed extension to Eastbourne that was never built.

 A working model of Seaford Station as it appeared in the 1920s is displayed at Seaford Museum.

 Signal box

-At the end of the station, there was a signal box that was used up until the mid 1980s.
-The box was damaged by the salt air coming from the nearby sea and the box was dangerously unstable, therefore Seaford signal box was demolished in February 2002.
+At the end of the station, there was a signal box that was used until the mid-1980s.
+The box was damaged by the salt air from the nearby sea, and was dangerously unstable; it was demolished in February 2002.